neilvcarvalho/would-you-rather/README.md

 The Leader Board shows how every player is going.
 The players are sorted by the sum of how many questions were asked and how many questions were answered.
 Ask and answer many questions and be on the top!

+# How to run the application
+- install all project dependencies with `npm install`
+- start the development server with `npm start`

 ## API

 There are two types of objects stored in our database: